chrira/vibelympics/round_1/README.md

 - The HTML file is embedded in the binary (using Go 1.22 `embed`)
 - Multi-stage Dockerfile using Chainguard images

+## GitHub workflow

+Build Image and scan it for vulnerabilities.

 ## Test

 Execute the commands from the round_1 directory.